yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## debugging 📁
 Command-line tool for managing or interacting with related tasks.
 * [cgdb](https://github.com/cgdb/cgdb) [❌ ❌ 🖥️TUI] - Console front-end to the GNU debugger.
-* [termfu](https://github.com/jvalcher/termfu) [❌ ❌ 🖥️CLI 🖥️TUI] - A multi-language debugger frontend that allows users to create and switch between custom layouts.
+* [termfu](https://github.com/jvalcher/termfu) [❌ ❌ ❌] - A multi-language debugger frontend that allows users to create and switch between custom layouts.

 ## dev environment 📁
 Command-line tool for managing or interacting with related tasks.